LapTQ/hello-cpp/summaries/do-and-dont.md

     * ✅ Getters should return *by value* or by *const lvalue reference*.
 * ❌ Don't use `( )` for initialization
 * ✅ You can do method chaining by returning `this`: `calc.add(5).sub(3).mult(4);`
-* ✅ YOu can reset a class back to default state by using `this` and default constructor:
+* ✅ You can reset a class back to default state by using `this` and default constructor:

     ```C++
     void reset()